bluetentacle/contract-mesh/README.md

 ## Serve as a design document

 The contract, produced before any code is written, can serve as a design document.
-Its high-level nature makes it easy to understand.
-Once the design is approved, it does not need to be translated to any other format during implementation; it can be immediately included in the source control repository.
+Its high-level nature makes it easy to read and understand.

+Once the design is approved, it does not need to be translated to any other format for implementation; it can be immediately included in the source control repository.

-## Help deploy an entire environment from scratch
+## Create an environment from scratch

 The contract mesh fully describe the dependencies between services and this allows us to easily create an environment from scratch.
 It's possible to both deploy the entire microservice ecosystem, or a subset of services.